Film and video editors are artistic people who rate highly in openness.

 Here’s how the Holland codes of the average film and video editor break down:

-The top personality traits of film and video editors are openness and conscientiousness
+The top personality traits of film and video editors are openness and extraversion

 Film and video editors score highly on openness, which means they are usually curious, imaginative, and value variety.
-They also tend to be high on the measure of conscientiousness, which means that they are methodical, reliable, and generally plan out things in advance.
+They also tend to be high on the measure of extraversion, meaning that they rely on external stimuli to be happy, such as people or exciting surroundings.

 Once again, let’s break down the components of the personality of an average film and video editor: